We want to make sure that Belfast Pride provides a platform and a welcome for every part of Belfast’s LGBTQIA+ community, including

 The Official Belfast Pride Guide is designed to be easy to read with a clear layout, less text in listings and a larger font size than before.
-The Guide will also be available in different versions including an audio version and a Word version.
+The Guide is also available in different versions, including an audio version and a Word version.

 Belfast Pride Office

 First Floor, 109 – 113 Royal Avenue, Belfast, BT1 1FF

 The building has step free access from the street with an internal ramp from the street to an internal glass door with a buzzer at an accessible level.
 We can assist with the door or buzz someone in – the door does not open automatically.
 There is a lift from the internal foyer to the 1st floor and step free access to all facilities on the floor with a ramp alongside two steps to the Boardroom.
 This is used for meetings, events and training, including Parade Training.
 The bathroom on the 1st floor is fully accessible with bars, an emergency cord and plenty of room to turn a chair.

 There are also accessible bathrooms on the 2nd, 3rd and 4th floors – all directly outside the lift.
 Please use the lift to go to any other floor.
 There is ticketed on-street car parking directly outside the building and on nearby Library Street and the nearest multi-storey car parks are at Castle Court and St Anne’s Square.
 The building is on all Metro bus routes going North and the nearest railway station is Great Victoria Street.
 The Europa and Laganside bus centres are also found in the city centre.

 The parade route is 2.12km long and is entirely flat along the full route with no ramps or other impediments.
 If you would like to walk, please let us know and we can place you towards the front.